stepMode/stepmode.github.io/_posts/2018-07-30-ryans-ctf-levels-1-to-4.md

 There we go, Level 1 done.

-Hiding the flag in the page source is a really common beginner challenge and can be seen as taking the first step out of your comfort zone of just browsing the web.
+Hiding a flag in the page source is a really common beginner challenge and can be seen as taking the first step out of your comfort zone of just browsing the web.

 ## Level 2 - FTP File Transfer